Financial Planning & Analysis

 New Training Tools to Upskill Your Team

-The use of Digital technologies is all the rage across Finance.
+The use of digital technologies is all the rage across Finance.
 But how do you get an established workforce to buy into such an evolution?
-At Verizon, this involved forming small group training sessions that ended with employees enabled to take an active role in applying Digital technology to their job.
-In this session, follow Verizon’s journey to implementing the training, conveying what that training entailed to employees, and how they used the output from that training to bring the promise of Digital technologies into real work applications.
+At Verizon, this involved forming small group training sessions that with enabled employees to take an active role in applying Digital technology to their job.
+In this session, follow Verizon’s journey to implementing the training, conveying what that training entailed to employees, and how they used the training output to bring the promise of Digital technologies into real work applications.

 Jeff Altman, CPA, Director, Finance Leadership Development, Verizon